How long does it take to get the oil tank construction permit approved?

-If my tank is bigger than expected or the soil is more contaminated than initially thought, will my costs rise?
+If my oil tank is bigger than expected or the soil is more contaminated than initially thought, will my costs rise?

 No. With ERC, your flat rate is comprehensive and guaranteed.
 There are no issues you could encounter along the way that would cause ERC to raise your flat-rate oil tank removal cost from the initial quote.

-I didn’t even realize the oil tank was there.
+I didn’t even realize an underground oil tank was there.
 Why do I need to get it removed?

 While an oil tank can remain safely underground for years, the longer the tank remains, the higher the chances for leakage.
 Tanks installed before the late 1990’s have a life expectancy of 15-20 years and the majority have reached their expiration date.
 Even a small leak can cause serious damage if not discovered for a long period of time.
 Soil and groundwater contamination is not simply a health concern, but also a legal liability for you, as a property owner.
 An underground tank can also be a hindrance to selling your home, as many homebuyers are not willing to take on the possible liabilities inherent with an abandoned underground tank.
 Mortgage companies, as well, are increasingly rejecting loans to buyers wishing to purchase a property on which there is an abandoned tank.
 Therefore, ERC recommends removing any unused or damaged tanks from your residential property.
 Read more information on the hazards of a buried oil tank on our site, or read this comprehensive article by the New Jersey Devision of Environmental Protection.